1. About atorvastatin

 - Atorvastatin is also called by the brand name Lipitor.

-3. Who can and can't take atorvastatin
+3. Who can and cannot take atorvastatin

 Atorvastatin can be taken by adults and children over the age of 10 years.